open-reaction-database/ord-schema/docs/overview.md

 ### Advisory Board

-We are also in the process of forming an Advisory Board to include representatives from many institutions and industry segments.
+We are forming an Advisory Board to include representatives from many institutions and industry segments.
 The primary role of the Advisory Board is to encourage community engagement with the database.
-This may take several forms; for instance:

-* Raise awareness of the database by publicizing it to their institution/network.
-* Encourage use of the database schema when generating or analyzing data.
-* Encourage use of the database for machine learning and other data science efforts (including broader use cases like retrosynthetic planning and reaction discovery).
-* Provide feedback on the value of the database and areas of improvement for the schema or user experience (submission workflow, database browsing and searching, etc.).
-* Suggest individuals with strong technical skills and background knowledge who may be able to contribute to the implementation and support of database infrastructure, such as web front-ends that will improve the user experience.
-* Where possible, guide experimental efforts to address specific needs; for example, by identifying areas of reaction space that are sparsely covered and focusing experimental effort on these areas.

-There are no specific requirements for time or resource commitments to be part of the Advisory Board, nor will any compensation be provided to members of the board.
+The current membership of the Advisory Board is:

+* Juan Alvarez (Merck)
+* Alán Aspuru-Guzik (Toronto, MADNESS)
+* Timothy Cernak (Michigan)
+* Lucy Colwell (Cambridge, SynTech, Google)
+* Matthew Gaunt (Cambridge, SynTech)
+* Mimi Hii (Imperial, ROAR)
+* Greg Landrum (T5 Informatics)
+* Christos Nicolaou (Lilly)
+* Garry Pairaudeau (AstraZeneca)
+* Sarah Reisman (Caltech)
+* Matthew Sigman (Utah)
+* Matthew Tudge (GSK)

 ## Commitment to Open Access